bd0525/new2GPR/README.md

    ### Resources:<br>

 ## 6. Application and Analysis<br>
+   ### Learning Objectives:<br>
-   ### Obj: Apply your GPR model to real-world data and analyze its performance.
+   	Apply your GPR model to real-world data and analyze its performance.

    ### Steps:<br>
 	Choose a dataset relevant to your interests or industry.